npezzotti/kubernetes-cluster-vagrant-ansible/README.md

-# Three Node Kubernetes Cluster using Vagrant VMs and Ansible Provisioning
+# Multi-node Kubernetes Cluster using Vagrant VMs and Ansible Provisioning

 1. Clone this repo
 2. run `vagrant up`